 - Circular/Horseshoe barbells: Resembles that of a half-hoop shape; perfect for septums and come in a variety of decorative options

-Keep in mind that the type of nose ring you want may not work with the type of nose piercing you want.
+Keep in mind that the type of nose ring you want, may not work with the type of nose piercing you desire.
 Additionally, nose rings come in an assortment of materials, including:

 - Surgical stainless steel

 - Implant-grade titanium

 The above listed are the safest materials to use for nose piercings.
 However, it’s essential to make sure you don’t have any skin allergies before deciding on the material you want.

 Nose piercings look good on everyone, granted they’ve chosen the right type of piercing and jewelry to go with it.
 When in doubt, go with a standard nostril piercing.
 You can always add to it later!

 If you want to ensure your piercing heals the best it possibly can, it’s imperative that you follow your piercer’s aftercare advice closely, and be sure to invest in a high-quality aftercare solution to aid recovery.

 The best piercing aftercare product I’ve ever had the pleasure of using up to this point is the After Inked Piercing Aftercare Spray.
 Not only is it vegan-friendly, but it’s also completely alcohol and additive-free.
 The solution works well on all skin types including sensitive skin, and it comes in a generously-sized mist-spraying bottle for easy application.